aoliver44/taxaHFE/README.md

 ![test workflow](https://github.com/mmmckay/taxaHFE/actions/workflows/test.yml/badge.svg)
 # **TaxaHFE** <a><img src='logo.png' align="right" height="150" /></a>
   A program to perform hierarchical feature engineering on data with taxonomic organization (i.e., microbiome data, dietary data)
-## **Version 2.0 is now available!**
+## **Version 2.2 is now available!**

+Version 2.2 of this algorithm makes solid advances, introducing taxaHFE-ML

+Change log:
+- ```taxaHFE-ML``` now splits data into train and test and runs the data through an ML pipeline, minimizing data leakage.
+Crucially, most of the core codebase remains the unchanged.
+You may call ```taxaHFE``` OR ```taxaHFE-ML```.
+- removes subsampling from the core function, which never could do what ```taxaHFE-ML``` can do.

 Version 2 of this algorthim makes numerous advances over Version 1.
 While it is reasonably stable, please report any issues!
 We suggest you use Version 2!

 Change log:
 - Now using ```data.tree``` to analyze hierarchical data using a tree-traversal strategy.
 - Children are allowed to compete against all ancestors as long as they keep winning hierarchical competitions.
 - TaxaHFE v2 selects far less features than TaxaHFE v1, for the same or better model performance.